ZakaHaceCosas/FuckingNode/docs/learn/audit.md

 An attempt to make security reports easier.

+!!! danger "Outdated"
+    **This section will not be updated until V3.1.** To prevent V3 from taking ages, as we've recently planned a full rewrite of this feature, we will not waste our time on fixing a feature that is not considered stable for use anyway.
+    **Avoid using audit as of now.**

 !!! danger "Work in Progress feature"
     This is an **experimental** feature.
 It is subject to changes, full rewrites, or even removals.

-!!! danger "Outdated"
-    This section has not been updated for V3 yet.

 ## Abstract